The Best Shoe to Pair with Every Type of Bottom

 Maybe it’s just us—do you ever start planning your outfit from the bottom up?
 Shoes are probably one of the most important components of an ensemble, but how do you pick the correct bottom to style with them?
 Have you ever wondered, “Is it OK to have a two-inch gap between the bottom of my jeans and my boots?” or “What kind of shoes go best with culottes?”
 If you have asked yourself these questions, silently or aloud, you’re not alone.
 But we’re here with answers.

-Below, we demystify the art of below-the-knee pairings by breaking down a few of the chicest pant-and-shoe or -skirt combos.
+Below, we demystify the art of below-the-knee pairings by breaking down a few of the chicest combos.

 The Skinny or Tapered Pant